rasmus-kirk/halo-accumulation/report/report.md

 This more closely models the implementation where the values were generated for a computationally viable value of $N$ and $S, H,
 \vec{G}$ were randomly sampled using a hashing algorithm.
-More specefically a genesis string was appended with an numeric index, run through the sha3 hashing algorithm, then used to generate a curve point.
+More specifically a genesis string was prepended with an numeric index, run through the sha3 hashing algorithm, then used to generate a curve point.
 These values were then added as global constants in the code, see the [`/code/src/consts.rs`](https://github.com/rasmus-kirk/halo-accumulation/blob/main/code/src/consts.rs)